 - Quickly pour the popcorn into a large bowl; sprinkle with chopped chocolate immediately, or drizzle with butter or olive oil if you like.
 Sprinkle with salt and seasonings (like chili powder) while tossing the popcorn.
 Serve immediately.

-- From The Food Matters Cookbook.
+Recipe adapted from The Food Matters Cookbook.

-- I honestly don't measure ingredients when I make popcorn.
+Preparation tips: I honestly don’t measure ingredients when I make popcorn.
 I just pour in enough oil to cover the pan, let two kernels pop, and then pour in a small handful of kernels.
-If you're new to making stovetop popcorn, you might want to try Mark's recipe as given so you can get the feel of it.
+If you’re new to making stovetop popcorn, you might want to try Mark’s recipe as given so you can get the feel of it.